'Butcher of Bosnia' Ratko Mladic guilty of genocide and war crimes

 The most infamous crimes from a lengthy charge sheet were the 1995 massacre at Srebrenica, in which some 8,000 men and boys were killed, as well as the three-year siege of the Bosnian capital of Sarajevo.

-Ramiz Ahmetovic, whose parents and sister were all killed by Mladic's forces, told NBC News before the verdict that the former military chief deserved to spend the rest of his days in prison.
+Ramiz Ahmetovic, whose parents and sister were all killed by Mladic's forces, told NBC News that the former military chief deserved to spend the rest of his days in prison.

-"The only suitable verdict for Ratko Mladic, if you ask me, would be a life sentence," said the 61-year-old, who lives in Brcko, a town on the Bosnian-Croatian border.
-"Anything else would be a reward to him for what he has done."
+"This sentence was the only right sentence and will bring satisfaction to the victims.
+Any other would be injustice," said the 61-year-old, who lives in Brcko, a town on the Bosnian-Croatian border.
+"It also blames other people, soldiers under his command who committed war crimes.
+I am against all the war crimes, no matter which army committed them in the war we had."

 One of the victims in Sarajevo was the 11-year-old daughter of Fikret Grabovica, who was playing with friends in March 1993 when a bomb struck close to their family home.